The Vagabond (novel)

 The Vagabond (La Vagabonde) is a 1910 novel by the French writer Colette.
-It tells the story of a woman, Renée Néré, who after a divorce becomes a dancer in music halls.
-It was inspired by Colette's own experiences.
+It tells the story of divorced woman Renée Néré, who becomes a dancer in music halls in order to support herself.
+It was inspired by Colette's experiences after her own separation from Henry Gauthier-Villars in 1906 and subsequent divorce in 1910.

 Synopsis

-Divorced after eight years of her husband’s faithlessness and cruelty, Renée Néré has been struggling to support herself as a music-hall performer for the past three years.
-The first part of the three parts of the book opens as she waits in her dressing room until it is time for her to perform.
-She checks her make-up in the mirror that she hates to face, then goes off to perform, no longer anxious, but confident and controlled.
+Renée Néré is introduced in her music-hall dressing room anxiously preparing for a performance.
+It is revealed that Renée and her husband have divorced after eight years of her husband’s faithlessness and cruelty, and that Renée has been struggling to support herself as a music-hall performer for the past three years.
+She checks her make-up in the mirror, then goes to perform, confident and controlled.

-Renée’s life as an artist is described: her work as a dancer, her casual relations with her fellow performers, the small apartment that she shares with her maid, Blandine, and her dog Fossette, and her introduction to Maxime Dufferein-Chautel.
+Renée’s life as an artist is described: her work as a dancer, her casual relations with her fellow performers, the small apartment that she shares with her maid, Blandine and her dog Fossette, and her introduction to Maxime Dufferein-Chautel.
 Maxime presents himself at her dressing-room door one evening, and Renée dismisses him as an awkward intruder, charming and respectful as he seems to be.
 She more formally meets him again after a private engagement arranged by his brother.
 Night after night, Renée’s admirer watches her from the front row and patiently waits for her.

-With her old friend Hamond acting as a go-between, Renée and Maxime slowly and slightly become more friendly.
-Maxime visits her; she acknowledges that she has an admirer, but nothing more.
-Eventually, their acquaintance deepens, but not into intimacy, despite Maxime’s pleas.
+With her old friend Hamond acting as a go-between, Renée and Maxime become slowly closer.
+Maxime visits her; and Renée acknowledges that she has an admirer, but nothing more.
+Eventually, their acquaintance deepens, but not into intimacy, despite Maxime’s desires otherwise.
 This continues until Renée signs a contract for a six-week tour with Brague, her mentor, and his pupil.
 Now she must decide between Maxime and her career, as she recognizes that she cannot allow him to accompany her and is not yet ready to give up the wandering life, which somehow suits her.
 She then lies, promising to give herself to Maxime, but not until the tour is over.
 Renée leaves Paris, full of both hope and regret.

-Renée travels from one place to another.
-This part of the story is told primarily in the form of letters to Maxime, sprinkled with accounts of performances, and thoughts about her relationship with him.
+Renée travels from place to place, writing letters to Maxime which make up the narrative.
+These letters are sprinkled with accounts of performances, and thoughts about her relationship with him.
 The book ends with her final letter to him and the thoughts that she directs toward him as she leaves the letter are unfinished.